Cashmere Care

 Pilling is caused by natural friction during wearing.
 To avoid pilling and snags, try to keep your cashmere knitwear away from rough items such as handbags and jewelry.
 Pilling will decrease after worn and washed over time.

-To remove pilling and balling from knits and to renew a sweater’s finish, we recommend using the Sweater Stone, a natural pumice which has the unique ability to lift away pilling.
+To remove pilling and balling from knits and to renew a sweater’s finish, we recommend using the Sweater Stone, which is made from recycled glass and has the unique ability to lift away pilling.

 A good time to use sweater stone is after your cashmere is hand washed and dried.
 After washing, the loose hair comes up to surface and can be easily removed when lightly touched by the sweater stone.